 You can find the Other DBMS here in the SAS Help Center.

-If you do not specify REPLACE, the IMPORT procedure and the dataset already exists, the PROC IMPORT procedure does not overwrite the existing dataset and a NOTE is written in the log with the below message:
+If you do not specify REPLACE, the IMPORT procedure and the dataset already exists, the PROC IMPORT procedure does not overwrite the existing dataset.
+A NOTE is written in the log with the below message:

 NOTE: Import canceled.
 Output dataset dataset-name already exists.
 Specify REPLACE option to overwrite it.

-SHEET: When you have to import data from a specified sheet in excel, you can use this option to specify the sheet name.
+SHEET: When importing data from a specified sheet in excel, you can use this option to specify the sheet name.
 By default, SAS will import sheet1 from excel.

 An important point to note here is: